tensorflow/tensorflow/tensorflow/contrib/go/g3doc/tensor.md

 func (t *Tensor) ByteSlices() ([][]byte, error)
 ```

-ByteSlices returns the Tensor content as strings slice if the tensor type
+ByteSlices returns the Tensor content as a slice of byte slices if the tensor
-matches, if not returns a ErrInvalidTensorType error.
-The datatypes are:
+contains strings, if not returns a ErrInvalidTensorType error.
+The datatypes
+are:

   - DTString